Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

     - Example showing field error chain with other errors and extraction of perturbed sensor data

 - TODO: ErrorIntegrator
-    - Need to pass updated position/time/angle/area along as errors are accumulated?
-        - Might not be the best way to do this - might need to pass a single data class that encodes all errors
-        - SensorArrayErrorData: rand_pos_xyz, rand_ang_zyx, area_avg, rand_time?
     - Add error integration options
     - Simplify the memory efficient and non-memory efficient options